Elly0816/expense-app-client/README.md

 # Expense Tracker

-A modern expense tracking application built with Next.js that allows users to manage and categorize their expenses with Google authentication.
+A modern expense tracking application built with Next.js, React, and Ant Design.
+This app allows users to securely manage and categorize their expenses, supporting Google authentication and real-time updates.

 ## Features

-- Google OAuth authentication
+- **Google OAuth authentication** for secure sign-in
-- Dark/light theme support
+- **Dark/light theme support** with instant toggle
-- Category-based expense management
+- **Category-based expense management** (Food & Drinks, Groceries, Shopping, Transport, Entertainment, Utilities, Health & Fitness, Home, Savings)
-- Responsive design with Ant Design components
+- **Responsive UI** using Ant Design components
-- Real-time data updates with React Query
+- **Real-time data updates** with TanStack React Query
-- TypeScript for type safety
+- **TypeScript** for type safety and maintainability

 ## Key Components

-- **Authentication**: Secure Google OAuth integration with protected routes
+- **Authentication**: Google OAuth integration with protected routes and session management
-- **Categories**: Pre-defined expense categories including:
+- **Categories**: Pre-defined categories, each with an icon and amount
-  - Food & Drinks
-  - Groceries
-  - Shopping
-  - Transport
-  - Entertainment
-  - Utilities
-  - Health & Fitness
-  - Home
-  - Savings
 - **Expense Management**: Add, view, and categorize expenses with amounts and dates
-- **Theme Support**: Toggle between light and dark modes for better user experience
+- **Theme Support**: Toggle between light and dark modes for accessibility

 ## Project Structure